fabian57fabian/archero_bot_57/README.md

 Thanks to [RimanCz](https://github.com/RimanCz) for screenshorts done with Samsung S10e (1080x2280).
 \
-Thanks to [MahirZukic](https://github.com/MahirZukic) for screenshorts done with Xiaomi Mi 9 (1080x2340.
+Thanks to [MahirZukic](https://github.com/MahirZukic) for screenshorts done with Xiaomi Mi 9 (1080x2340).
+\
+Thanks to [AgamemnonasKyr](https://github.com/AgamemnonasKyr) for screenshots done for upper black strip in game (1080x2280).
+\
 For any bug open an issue.
 If not having a github account, email me at **fabian_57@yahoo.it**.